lockss/lockss.github.io/software/admin/introduction.md

 a title database file server.

 In most cases, all these Web servers are one and the same, referred to as a **LOCKSS props server**.

-You will find information about setting up a props server in the [Setting Up a Props Server](setting-up/props-server) section.